mrs-brubotics/controllers_brubotics/README.md

 ## How to create a new controller in this package?
 ### Convention
+When creating a new controller, DO NOT use the same name if this name was already used for a controller of ctu.
+Otherwise your new controller will overwrite the one of ctu.

 when I write "controller name", I mean the name of the class.
 It should be written without underscores, with caps, and ending with controller, like this:
 > ExampleController